 Phil Collins, Mike Rutherford and Tony Banks – Genesis to you and me – played their last ever concerts at The O2 Arena this weekend.

 I last saw Genesis play live in 1987, at Wembley Stadium on the Invisible Touch tour.
 Collins was a dynamo, walking up to the stage like a boxer, every bit the terrific front man, getting the crowd involved at every turn with in-between song banter.
-Don’t take my word for it, they filmed it:

 That was thirty five years ago, and Friday’s concert was a sobering reminder of the passage of time.